scientific-python/cookie/docs/pages/guides/docs.md

 ## API docs

-To build API docs, you need to add the following nox job.
+To build API docs, you need to add the following Nox job.
 It will rerun `sphinx-apidoc` to generate the sphinx autodoc pages for each of your public modules.